-The TA-03-38 CS is classified under Sector A-Timber Products, Subsector A4-Wood Products Facilities not elsewhere classified and does not meet the industrial category requirements for effluent monitoring as listed in Part 2.1.3 (Table 2-1 Applicable Effluent Limitations Guidelines) of the 2015 MSGP.
-Benchmark monitoring is performed at the facility as specified in Part 8.A.6 (Table 8.A.1 Subsector A4.) of the 2015 MSGP and those requirements and parameters are listed in Section 4.6 of this SWPPP.
+The TA-60-02 Salvage/Warehouse is classified under Sector P- Land Transportation and Warehousing and does not meet the industrial category requirements for effluent monitoring as listed in Part 2.1.3 (Table 2-1 Applicable Effluent Limitations Guidelines) of the 2015 MSGP.
+Benchmark monitoring is also not required at the facility.